-I find that there can be very large costs, especially in terms of inflation variability, to ignoring natural rate uncertainty.
-However, I also show that it is possible to design estimation and monetary policy rules that are robust to a variety of models of natural rate evolution.
-In the terminology of Levin and Williams (2003), such estimationand-policy combinations display a high degree of fault tolerance in the face of model uncertainty about natural rates.
-I find that weighted sample means of the real interest rate and the unemployment rate, in which the weights on past data decline gradually, yield very good estimates of the natural rates for use in the conduct of monetary policy.
-I also find that in the face of uncertainty about natural rates, the robust policy incorporates more policy inertia and a more muted response to a perceived unemployment gap than would be the case if the natural rates were known.
-By focusing primarily on the "inflation ball," such a policy reduces the unavoidable policy "mistakes" resulting from natural rate mismeasurement.
+of natural rate evolution.
+In the terminology of Levin and Williams (2003), such estimation/policy combinations display a high degree of fault tolerance in the face of model uncertainty about natural rates.
+I find that weighted sample means, where the weights on past data decline gradually, of the real interest rate and the unemployment rate yield very good estimates of their respective natural rates for use in the conduct of monetary policy.
+I also find that in the face of uncertainty about natural rates, the robust policy incorporates a greater deal of policy inertia and a more muted response to perceived unemployment gap than would be the case if the natural rates were known.
+By keeping its eye focussed primarily on the "inflation ball," such a policy reduces the unavoidable policy "mistakes" resulting from natural rate mismeasurement.